easystreet-be/reactnative.be_data/CONTRIBUTING.md

 If you have any questions or concerns, please reach out to the maintainers of this repository at [insert maintainer email address].
 We are always happy to help and support our contributors.

-Thank you for your contributions and helping to make the "madein.reactnative.be_data" project better!
+Thank you for your contributions and helping to make the "reactnative.be_data" project better!